 At the center of CyberPatriot is the National Youth Cyber Defense Competition.
 The competition puts teams of high school and middle school students in the position of newly hired IT professionals tasked with managing the network of a small company.
 In the rounds of competition, teams are given a set of virtual images that represent operating systems and are tasked with finding cybersecurity vulnerabilities within the images and hardening the system while maintaining critical services.
 Teams compete for the top placement within their state and region, and the top teams in the nation earn all-expenses paid trips to Baltimore, MD for the National Finals Competition where they can earn national recognition and scholarship money.

 AFA CyberCamps emphasize fun, hands-on learning of cybersecurity principles that are relevant and applicable to everyday life.
 At CyberCamp, students learn the importance of cyber safety and how to protect their personal devices and information from outside threats.
-The AFA CyberCamp curriculum was first piloted during the summer of 2014.
-CyberPatriot supported camps at twenty-four schools and organizations during the inaugural season of the AFA CyberCamp Program in summer 2015 and will have over 75 camps in the summer of 2016.
+Standard AFA CyberCamps teach beginner students the basics while Advanced AFA CyberCamps incorporates more complex concepts geared towards students who have previous participated in a CyberCamp or participated on a CyberPatriot team.

 The CyberPatriot Elementary School Cyber Education Initiative (ESCEI) is a set of three fun, interactive learning modules aimed at increasing grade K-6 students’ awareness of online safety and cybersecurity principles.
 Security Showdown 2 is geared at K-2 students and teaches students about Personal Information.
 JeffOS is for grades 3-6 and teaches about phishing, malware and firewalls.
 Packet Protector is also geared at grades 3-6 and teaches about malware, defenses and passwords.